-Over the biennial periods ended June 30, 2013, 2015, 2017 and 2019, the total appropriations to the Agency aggregated approximately \$392 million.
-For the biennium ending June 30, 2021, the Legislature has appropriated approximately \$120.6 million to the Agency, including an increase of approximately 9.5 percent to the Agency's base budget for State appropriations.
+Over the biennial periods ended June 30, 2011, 2013, 2015 and 2017, the total appropriations to the Agency aggregated approximately \$366.5 million.
+For the biennium ending June 30, 2019, the Legislature appropriated approximately \$107.6 million to the Agency, including an increase of approximately 3.9 percent to the Agency's base budget for State appropriations in order to fund a program previously administered by another State agency.